-I’ve had my Nikon D3300 now for just over three years.
+I’ve had my Nikon D3300 now for just over four years.
 In that time I’ve upgraded lenses, taken it traveling through four continents, and learned how to shoot in manual and edit in Lightroom.
 I did a lot of research before purchasing the Nikon D3300 and it continues to be the right choice for me.

 A Nikon D3300 Review: Why It’s the Best DSLR for Travel